 . . . created by artists that activate the historically, politically or culturally significant sites they have chosen.
 Coordinates, an AR project created from the desire to use technology as a subversive form of resistance, aims to inspire thoughtful dialogue and expand our understanding of public art.

 According to her, another round of artists will make their appearance on the app in the near future.
 But you’d need thousands more to really have an impact.

 And thousands and thousand later . . . could there be too much of a good thing?
 Expanding access to public art is critical but what happens when it leaps out of the organizer’s control?

 As Scott Belsky observed, it won’t be long before augmented reality objects can be placed anywhere by anyone.
-Just as YouTube has done for amateur musicians and fashion designers, it will open new opportunities for unrecognized artists and those previously excluded.
-But with AR art everywhere, will creativity flourish or disappear in a tsunami of quantity?
+Just as YouTube opened the door for amateur musicians and fashion designers, AR will open new opportunities for unrecognized artists and those excluded from traditional exhibition venues.
+But with AR art everywhere, will creativity flourish or disappear in a deluge of quantity?